steineggerlab/folddisco/NOTE.md

 SCORING
 - [ ] MASTER

-IMPORTANT: BENCHMARK
-  - [ ] TODO: Pyscomotif in two options

-INDEXING
-- [x] DONE: Add an option to save indices with different schemes
-  - [ ] 3.
-ID + position

 ## TODOs
 BENCHMARK
-- [ ] Build an index of Swissprot & PDB
+- [x] DONE: Build an index of Swissprot & PDB
-- [ ] Check if the query from other lab works or not
+- [x] DONE: Check if the query from other lab works or not
 - [ ] Read MASTER, PDB realtime motif, pyscomotif on how they benchmarked

 DEV
 - [ ] TODO: expose necessary functions with prelude
-- [ ] TODO: Setup output format --> easy to parse (tsv or other)
+- [x] DONE: Setup output format --> easy to parse (tsv or other)
-- [ ] CLI: polish grid related parameters
 - [ ] CLI::index: Delete unncessary parameters
 - [ ] CLI: polish logging